 Our team provides resources, training, and prayer ministry to anyone who desires more freedom in their lives.
 We always minister in teams of two, under the prayer covering of the leadership team at UChurch.

 Personal ministry appointments can be set up with our team members, either for an RTF Ministry or a time to simply listen and receive prayer as the Holy Spirit leads.

 For further information or any questions regarding healing and freedom please email firstname.lastname@example.org

-During the summer of 2013, during an Every Nation world conference, a guest speaker from Australia ended his message with a unique declaration to the thousands present: “It is now time for this movement to receive the revelation of the love of the Father.”
+During the summer of 2013, during an EN world conference, a guest speaker from Australia ended his message with a unique declaration to the thousands present: “It is now time for this movement to receive the revelation of the Father.”
 We had no idea then what those words would lead to.

-In 2014 a few people from our UChurch community ended up at a Fatherheart (FH) retreat week, hosted by Fatherheart Ministries.
+In 2014 a couple from our UChurch community ended up at a retreat week, hosted by Fatherheart Ministries.
 Their ministry focuses on revealing the love we can all receive from the heart of God.
 That week began a shift that has opened our eyes to see the gospel in fresh ways.
-In simple terms, the gospel is about a Father who lost his kids and wants them back.
+In simple terms, the gospel is about a Father who lost his kids and simply wants them back.

 As with everything UChurch is deeply connected to, our relationship with Fatherheart is people-based.
 As we have built relationships with different leaders in their ministry, we have also had the pleasure of hosting them!
 In 2015 we began to host Fatherheart ‘A’ Schools at Entheos Retreat Center, just outside Calgary, AB.

 Over the past few years we have seen hundreds of people begin to experience the character and personality of God as a Father to them.
 The result is an ongoing journey into being sons and daughters, into freedom, and into authentic Christianity.